Just received these completed project images from a recent entry system we custom built as part of an exterior renovation package. Take a look:

 Little owls vs. graceful art nouveau chandelier shapes.

 It’s named after a guy named David.
-That would be David Douglas, the 19th century botanist famous for identifying a variety of Pacific NW plant species that are now cultivated all over the world.
+That would be David Douglas, the 19th century botanist famous for identifying a variety of Pacific NW plant species.
+These species are now all over the world.
 Also named after David?
 David Douglas High School and the Douglas Squirrel.

-The wood was salvaged from the volcanic blowdown of Mount St. Helens.
+The Tacoma Dome uses wood from the volcanic blowdown of Mount St. Helens.

 How cool is THAT?

-Doug Fir buds are used to create a special eau de vie brandy from Clear Creek Distillery that runs about $50 a bottle.
+Eau de vie brandy from Clear Creek Distillery uses Doug Fir buds and runs about $50 a bottle.

-Of course today Douglas Fir is one of the most widely used lumber products in the world.
-Clear Vertical Grain Douglas Fir is particularly well suited to the custom manufacture of wood windows and doors for use in the Pacific NW due to its exceptional durability in our wet climate.
+Today Douglas Fir is one of the lumber products most widely in use in the world.
+Clear Vertical Grain Douglas Fir is particularly befitting to the custom manufacture of wood windows and doors for use in the Pacific NW due to its exceptional durability in our wet climate.
 We’re pretty in love with the stuff around here.

 You can learn more about Doug Fir (and some of the iconic local landmarks that were built with it) at our Whiskey and Windows reception on March 19th at the Architectural Heritage Center.
 Get the details and RSVP here.

-We were delighted to recently complete a custom storefront system for Full Sail Brewing’s Hood River corporate offices.
-It was the perfect mix of Uniquely Versatile elements: unusual scale, specific climate and weather conditions and a client with a very specific design aesthetic in mind.
+We were happy to recently complete a custom storefront system for Full Sail Brewing’s Hood River corporate offices.
+It was the perfect mix of Uniquely Versatile elements: unusual scale, specific climate and weather conditions.
+And a client with a very specific design aesthetic in mind.
 Here’s a look at the goals and challenges of the project:

 TMencer Construction Company approached us with this opportunity along with other custom shops in the region.
-Although our price point was higher, Tim Mencer valued our commitment to on-site consulting services, our ability to provide complete AutoCAD drawings for review and our expertise in integrating very specialized hardware for custom projects like this one.
+Although our price point was higher, Tim Mencer valued our commitment to on-site consulting services.
+Our ability to provide complete AutoCAD drawings for review.
+Our expertise in integrating very specialized hardware for custom projects like this one.

 Extensive onsite and off site consulting by our product development team about the available framing options helped TMencer Construction narrow down some workable solutions to the site’s out of kilter opening measurements.